Read direction before speed

 These are the official surfaces this page was reviewed against.
 Use them when the decision depends on live provider, transit, event, or venue information.

+Check the current Mykonos forecast before committing.
 Use a live weather source for wind direction and intensity before treating the day as beach-led.

+Check transport before adding another beach transfer.
 Transport timing matters more when the weather makes the day less flexible.

 The point of the page is to simplify the next move honestly, not to pretend this guide can replace the official source or the real situation on the ground.